GSM Roofing logo

 Another advantage of EPDM is its long life.
 If properly installed, you can realistically expect an EPDM roof to last more than 20 years.
 This longevity is mainly due to its resistance to UV rays, wind, and hail.

 If you’re looking for an attractive commercial roof, EPDM might not be the best choice.
-Most low-slope roofs are not visible from the ground, but if you would like your roof to contribute to the overall aesthetic of your building, you might wish to explore specialty roofing options.
+Most low-slope roofs are not visible from the ground.
+But if you would like your roof to contribute to the overall aesthetic of your building, it’s worth exploring specialty roofing options.

-Whether EPDM or another type of commercial single-ply roofing is right for your building, always choose a roofer experienced in single-ply commercial roofing applications to avoid leaks and get the longest possible life from your roof.
+Whether EPDM or another type of commercial single-ply roofing is right for your building, always choose a roofing company that’s experienced in single-ply commercial roofing applications to avoid leaks and get the longest possible life from your roof.

 Single-ply commercial roofing services in Eastern PA, NJ, DE, & MD